-Here we provide a summary of the status of ocean data assimilation as part of a special issue introduced by Alvarez Fanjul and

-- 60 Bahurel (2024).
-The next section gives a brief overview of data assimilation theory to put into context the various schemes used in operational ocean forecasting centers.
-The data assimilation software used at many of the operational centers is also described including community open-source software as well as other code developed and used at some of the main institutes.
+Here we provide a summary of the status of ocean data assimilation as part of a special issue introduced by Alvarez Fanjul and Bahurel (2025, in this report).
+The next section gives a brief overview of data assimilation theory to put into context the various schemes used in operational ocean forecasting centres.
+The data assimilation software used at many of the operational centres is also described, including community open-source software and other code developed and used at some of the main institutes.
 An overview of the practical considerations needed to apply data assimilation effectively in an operational setting is given.
-We then describe the current status of data assimilation as applied in many operational ocean forecasting centers, followed by a - 65 summary.
+We then describe the current status of data assimilation as applied in many operational ocean forecasting centres, followed by a summary of future directions.